 “When we open communication with the self, we explore our strengths and shortcomings.”

 As we start working on the aspects where we lag behind, we begin to see clearly how we have been communicating in our relationships in the outside world.

-The elements of the right speech in Buddhism are what opens the door to the self as we head towards a path of peace and tranquility.
+The elements of the right speech, according to Buddhism, are what opens the door to the self as we head towards a path of peace and tranquility.

-The following are the principles of Right Speech in Buddhism:
+The following are the principles of Right Speech:

 Tell the Truth

 According to Cynthia, these principles do seem easy to understand.
 However, to practice them in our speech is what is essential to notice the consequent change in the nature of the world around us.

 It is true that there is suffering in the world.
 We do observe people in traumas, reeling in pain, and not communicating with others.